ava-labs/avalanche-docs/docs/subnets/how-to-import-public.md

 # How to Import a Subnet from a Public Network to `Avalanche-CLI`

-## What is the Context of this How-To?
+## What Is the Context of This How-To?

 The most probable reason why someone would want to do this, is if they already deployed a Subnet with `subnet-cli` either to `Fuji` or `Mainnet`,